Yesterday (song): Release

 Concerning the debate on how the song should be released, Martin later said: "['Yesterday'] wasn't really a Beatles record and I discussed this with Brian Epstein: 'You know this is Paul's song ... shall we call it Paul McCartney?'
 He said 'No, whatever we do we are not splitting up the Beatles.'"
 Since "Yesterday" was unlike the Beatles' previous work and did not fit in with their image, the Beatles refused to permit the release of a single in the United Kingdom.
 This did not prevent Matt Monro from recording the first of many cover versions of "Yesterday".
 His version made it into the top ten in the UK charts soon after its release in the autumn of 1965.

 The Beatles' influence over their US record label, Capitol, was not as strong as it was over EMI's Parlophone label in Britain.
-A single was released in the US, pairing "Yesterday" with "Act Naturally", a track which featured vocals by Starr.
+A single was released in the US, pairing "Yesterday" with "Act Naturally", a track which featured vocals by Ringo Starr.
 The single was released on 13 September 1965 and topped the Billboard Hot 100 chart for four weeks, beginning on 9 October.
 The song spent a total of 11 weeks on the chart, selling a million copies within five weeks.
 The single was also number one for three weeks on the US Cash Box pop singles chart the same year.

-"Yesterday" was the fifth of six number one Beatles' singles in a row on the American charts, a record at the time.
+"Yesterday" was the fifth of six number-one Beatles singles in a row on the American charts, a record at the time.
 The other singles were "I Feel Fine", "Eight Days a Week", "Ticket to Ride", "Help!" and "We Can Work It Out".
 On 4 March 1966, the song was issued as the title track of the British EP Yesterday.
 On 26 March, the EP went to number one, a position it held for two months.
 Later that year, "Yesterday" was included as the title track of the North American album Yesterday and Today.

 "Yesterday" was released on the album A Collection of Beatles Oldies, a compilation album released in the United Kingdom in December 1966, featuring hit singles and other songs issued by the group between 1963 and 1966.

 On 8 March 1976, "Yesterday" was released by Parlophone as a single in the UK, featuring "I Should Have Known Better" on the B-side.
 The single peaked at number 8 on the UK Singles Chart.
 The release came about due to the expiration of the Beatles' contract with EMI, which allowed the company to repackage the Beatles' recordings as they wished.
 EMI reissued all 22 of the Beatles' UK singles, plus "Yesterday", on the same day, leading to six of them placing on the UK chart.

 In 2006, a version of the song was included on the album Love.
 The version begins with the acoustic guitar intro from the song "Blackbird" transposed down a whole step to F major from its original key G to transition smoothly into "Yesterday".